-And if you've been listening to the show and you are loving what you hear, you're loving the transformation you'll feeling in your life from listening and applying what you're learning, if you are ready to get the support and love and care you need to get out of this really painful self-abandonment cycle and to take your life back, you're not going to want to miss this next offering of Anchored, my six-month program, to support humans socialized as women just like you to live a life without the old anxiety, stress, and overwhelm of codependency.
+If you've been listening to the show and you are loving what you hear.
+You're loving the transformation you're feeling in your life from listening and applying what you're learning.
+If you are ready to get the support and love and care you need to get out of this really painful self-abandonment cycle and to take your life back, you're not going to want to miss this next offering of Anchored.

-Victoriaalbina.com/anchored is where you can learn all about it.
+My six-month program, to support humans socialized as women just like you, to live a life without the old anxiety, stress, and overwhelm of codependency.
+VictoriaAlbina.com/anchored is where you can learn all about it.
 Apply now.
-The May cohort is filling up pretty fast and this group always sells out and we always go to a waitlist.
-So if you've been wanting to join, join now.
+If you've been wanting to join, join now.
 Why not, my darlings?
 Why not?

-Alright my beauties, let's do what we do.
-Gentle hand on your heart if you feel so moved.
-And remember, you are safe, you are held, you are loved.
+Alright, my beauties, let's do what we do.
+A gentle hand on your heart, if you feel so moved.
+And remember, you are safe.
+You are held.
+You are loved.
 And when one of us heals, we help heal the world.
 Be well, my sweet one.
 I'll talk to you soon.

-If you've been enjoying the show and learning a ton, it's time to apply it with my expert guidance so you can live life with intention, without the anxiety, overwhelm, and resentment, so you can get unstuck.
-You're not going to want to miss the opportunity to join my exclusive intimate group coaching program, so head on over to victoriaalbina.com/masterclass to grab your seat now.
-See you there.
-It's going to be a good one.
+If you've been enjoying the show and learning a ton, it's time to apply it with my expert guidance.
+So, you can live life with intention, without the anxiety, overwhelm, and resentment.
+So, you can get unstuck.
+You're not going to want to miss the opportunity to join my exclusive, intimate, group-coaching program.
+So, head on over to VictoriaAlbina.com/masterclass to grab your seat now.
+See you there; it's going to be a good one!